zpl-c/librg/README.md

     // ...
 ```

-This way, the client on his side creates all entities that sever tells him to create.
+This way, the client on his side creates all entities that server tells him to create.
 And the best part is that, server will tell only about those entities that are in the specified range.
 This allows you to have bigger amounts of synced data, using the same amount of bandwidth.